Covariance estimation under one-bit quantization: Introduction

+\end{proposition} The appearance of this unusual leading term} suggests that the \ae{one-bit estimator $\tilde{\SIGMA}_n$} may outperform the sample covariance matrix in cases where the coordinates of $\X$ are very strongly correlated.
+Indeed, \sjoerdgreen{since $A_{i,j}=(1 - \Sigma_{i,j}^2)^{1/2}$, the first term on the right hand side of \eqref{eqn:OperatorEst} completely vanishes} in \sjoerdgreen{the extreme} case of full correlation ($\SIGMA=\mathbf{1}$) and the second term\sjoerd{, in this case equal to} $p \frac{\sjoerd{\log(p)} + t}{n}$, becomes dominant.
+In the numerical experiments in Section~\ref{sec:Numerics} we verify this intuition.
+Finally, let us note that in the \ae{unmasked case, i.e, if $\M = \mathbf 1$}, our estimator achieves the minimax rate up to the factor $\sjoerd{\log(p)}$, \sjoerd{see the discussion} in the Appendix.

-\johannes{where $\Z^{\odot \ell} = \Z \odot \cdots \odot \Z$ denotes the $\ell$-th Hadamard power of a matrix $\Z$.} The main technical work is to estimate the terms of this series and we refer to the start of Section~\ref{sec:proofNoDith} for a more detailed proof sketch. \johannes{Along the way} we develop several tools that will be useful to estimate the operator norm of \eqref{eqn:realAnalyticDiff} for other real analytic $f$ and random matrices $\W_k$ than the ones considered here.} \begin{remark} \sjoerd{The estimator $\M\odot\tilde{\SIGMA}_n$ may not be positive semidefinite.
-Indeed, this is already true in the unmasked case ($\M=\mathbf{1}$) as applying the sine function element-wise to a matrix may fail to preserve positive semidefiniteness \cite{Scho42}.
+\begin{remark} \sjoerd{The estimator $\M\odot\tilde{\SIGMA}_n$ may not be positive semidefinite.
+Indeed, this is already true in the unmasked case as applying the sine function element-wise to a matrix may fail to preserve positive semidefiniteness \cite{Scho42}.
 In practice, it may therefore be preferable to use $P_{\text{PSD}}(\M\odot \tilde{\SIGMA}_n)$ as an alternative estimator, where $P_{\text{PSD}}$ denotes the projection onto the positive semidefinite cone in terms of the operator norm.
 This positive semidefinite projection can easily be computed by performing an SVD, see \cite[Section 8.1.1]{boyd2004convex} for details.
 Since any convex projection is $1$-Lipschitz, \sjoerdgreen{Theorem~\ref{thm:Operator} yields the same estimate for the error $\|P_{\text{PSD}}(\M\odot \tilde{\SIGMA}_n)-\SIGMA\|$ of this alternative estimator.}} \end{remark}